Asterinos1/Lambda-to-C-transpiler/README.md

 # Lambda-to-C transpiler (2024) Theory of Computation

 ## Current build
-- The current works perfectly without conflicts/shift reduce
+- The current build works perfectly without conflicts/shift reduce warnings.
-- The *comp* structure is not implemented (yet).
+- The **comp** structure is not implemented (yet).

 ## How to Set Up